fjp/ppp/ch4-computation/ch4-terms.md

 ### conditional statement

+In programs, as in life, we often have to select among alternatives.
+In C++, that is done using either an `if`-statement or a `switch`-statement.

+The simplest form of selection is an `if`-statement, which selects between two alternatives.
+If its condition is true, the first statement is executed; otherwise, the second statement is.

+A selection based on comparison of a value against several constants is so common that C++ provides a special statement for it: the `switch`-statement.

+Conditional statements, conditional expressions and conditional constructs are features of a programming language, which perform different computations or actions depending on whether a programmer-specified boolean condition evaluates to true or false.
+This is always achieved by selectively altering the control flow based on some condition.

 The `?:` construct is called an arithmetic if or a conditional expression.
 The value of `(a>=b)?a:b` is `a` if `a>=b` and `b` otherwise.
 A conditional expression saves us from writing long-winded code like this: